Children’s feet and legs develop rapidly, and there are a surprising number of common foot problems that can be difficult for parents to identify.

 - The foot bends just before the toes to push off the ground so the shoe should be flexible across this section

-- The shoe should have a “last” which means you should not be able to bend the shoe anywhere else
+- The shoe should have a “shank” which means you should not be able to bend the shoe anywhere else

-- Turn the shoe over and check the shape of the soul
+- Turn the shoe over and check the shape of the sole

 - If the shoe has a marked “C” shape then this is a curved last